-In general, our research and development programs are in early stages of development.
+In general, our research and development programs are at an early stage of development.
 The strep vaccine program is in Phase I clinical trials.
 All other programs are in the pre-clinical stage of development.
 Our biological warfare defense products do not need human clinical trials for approval by the FDA.
 We will need to perform two animal models and provide safety data for a product to be approved.
-Our other products will be subject to the approval guidelines under FDA regulatory requirements which include a number of phases of testing in
+Our other products will be subject to the approval guidelines under FDA regulatory requirements which include a number of phases of testing in humans